How to Compare IRA Accounts vs. IRA CDs

 A traditional IRA is funded with pre-tax dollars, which means that your earnings can grow tax-free until you start making withdrawals.
 If you start pulling money out at age 59 1/2 or older, it gets lumped in with the rest of your taxable income.

 One of the advantages of going with a traditional IRA is that it can give you a tax break now in the form of a deduction on contributions.
 If you (and your spouse if you're married) aren't covered by a retirement plan at work, you can write off your full contribution amount, up to the annual limit.
-The limit for 2020 and 2021 is $6,000 and $6,500 for 2023.
+The limit for 2022 is $6,000 and $6,500 for 2023.

 Deductions lower your taxable income, which can shrink your tax bill or give you a bigger refund if you're expecting money back.
 That's a good thing if you're in your peak earning years and you expect your income to go down once you retire.